 Cancellation deadlines are generally one week prior to the tasting.
 This facilitates proper preparation--- sufficient quantities of wines, sufficient German crystal stemware, sufficient numbers of tables, sufficiently large tasting room, etc. --- and helps to avoid unnecessary expenditures.
 It also facilitates the efforts of our generous volunteers.
-Should an unforeseen circumstance present itself after the cancellation deadline has passed, you may send a substitute, provided that you e-mail the Vintners Club with the name and contact information of your substitute no less than one business day prior to the tasting.
-We regret that we are not able to accommodate any member or guest who has not made an advance reservation.
+Should an unforeseen circumstance present itself after the cancellation deadline has passed, you may send a substitute, provided that you e-mail the Vintners Club with the name and contact information of your substitute at least one business day prior to the tasting.
+We regret that we are not able to include any member or guest who has not made an advance reservation.

-OUTREACH PROGRAM: So as to further wine education as a public benefit, and with the goal of educating young consumers, a limited number of half-scholarships are offered to full-time students over age 21.
+OUTREACH PROGRAM: So as to further wine education as a public benefit, and with the goal of educating young consumers, a limited number of scholarships are offered to full-time students over age 21.
 Students at Stanford University, University of California at San Francisco, the California Culinary Academy, University of California at Davis, University of California at Berkeley, University of Southern California, Sonoma State University and University of San Francisco have availed themselves of these opportunities.

 HIGH-END WINE EDUCATION DINNERS are organized from time to time at restaurants in the San Francisco Bay Area.
 Often, the wines for these dinners come from our members who have extensive private wine collections.
 The Club strives to introduce members to American and foreign wines with which they may not have much familiarity.
 Appropriate pairing of the wines with food is an important component of these educational events.